 Core Lawn Aeration

-Lawn aeration is the process of puncturing the soil with small holes that aid in vital elements like air and water to enter the grass roots.
+Lawn aeration is the process of puncturing the soil with small holes that allow vital elements like air and water to enter the grass roots.
 This process helps the roots grow deeply, which can help product a strong and healthier lawn.

 Should I aerate my lawn?